anto-christo/frappejs-demo/README.md

-# frappejs-webrtc
+# frappejs-demo
-A simple demo application built using FrappeJS and WebRTC
+A simple demo application built using FrappeJS